Tenisha5132/DEVtrails_Cracked/README.md

 ---

-## 🔐 What We Explicitly Do NOT Cover
+## We Do NOT Cover

-Per hackathon constraints, ShieldRun strictly excludes:
+As per hackathon constraints, ShieldRun strictly excludes:
 -  Health or medical insurance
 -  Life insurance
 -  Accident coverage